 - oral estrogen

 - thiazide diuretics

 A person should not stop taking a drug without speaking to a healthcare professional first, as this can be dangerous.
 Anyone who has concerns about the side effects of a drug that they are using should also get professional medical advice.

 The most common causes of high triglyceride levels relate to diet and metabolism.
 As well as excess body weight and a high-fat, high-carb diet, several health conditions can increase the risk.

-Genetic factors may also make a person more likely to develop high triglyceride levels under certain circumstances.
+Genetic factors may also make a person

 If tests show that a person’s triglyceride levels are high or they have a family history of high triglyceride levels, a doctor might suggest further investigations or monitoring.